Frequently Asked Questions

 How many classes are offered through the Consortium?

-As of fall 2014, there are 6 classes.
-Numerous others will be added in coming semesters.
-As we facilitate our new arrangement with Hope International University, current Consortium classes are undergoing a process of revision and upgrading, and some classes not offered before by the Consortium are being added.
+As of spring 2015, there are 10 classes.
+We anticipate having 14 or 15 classes by the fall of 2015.
+Others will be added in coming semesters.
+As we continue to facilitate our new arrangement with Hope International University, Consortium classes are undergoing a process of revision and upgrading, and some classes not offered before by the Consortium are being added.

 How long has the Consortium been in existence?
 How many students have enrolled?

 The Consortium began in 1999.
-In its 15-year history, over 6,000 students have enrolled for Consortium classes.
+In its 16-year history, over 6,000 students have enrolled for Consortium classes.

 How does the process of taking a Consortium class work?